 - LIH to HNL

-We sat down with Alex to learn more about how he pulled off his island-hopping standby adventure:
+We sat down with Bachwich to learn more about how he pulled off his island-hopping standby adventure:

 What inspired you to fly every Hawaiian Airlines Neighbor Island airport in one day…and on standby?